iguessthislldo/opendds-devguide-converter/devguide/run_time_configuration.rst

 When the ``tcp`` library is built statically, your application must link directly against the library.
 To do this, your application must first include the proper header for service initialization: ``<dds/DCPS/transport/tcp/Tcp.h>``.

-You can also configure the publisher and subscriber transport implementations programatically, as described in :ref:`Transport Registry Example`.
+You can also configure the publisher and subscriber transport implementations programatically, as described in :ref:`run_time_configuration--transport-registry-example`.
 Configuring subscribers and publishers should be identical, but different addresses/ports should be assigned to each Transport Instance.

 The following table summarizes the transport configuration options that are unique to the ``tcp`` transport:

+.. _run_time_configuration--reftable21:

-**Table 7-14 TCP/IP Configuration Options**
+**Table  TCP/IP Configuration Options**

 +-------------------------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+-----------------+
 | Option                              | Description                                                                                                                                                                                                                                                                                                                                      | Default         |